Small Talks: Start Talking

 What is a small talk?

-Small talks are short, casual conversations that help you connect with your child on the important stuff, like underage drinking.
+Small talks are short, casual conversations that help adults connect with kids on the important stuff, like underage drinking.
 Having lots of small talks over time helps build trust and set expectations as kids change and grow.
 Luckily, there’s no big production necessary.
 Just choose the moment that feels right to you.
 You can have a small talk anytime, anywhere.

 What to say along the way